 - Gift Shop with excellent souvenirs, gifts, crystals and minerals

 - Free - children's play area

 - Free - picnic areas

 - Free - miner's smallholding

 - Surface walks around Clearwell Meend (large common) and into historic and picturesque Clearwell village, with beautiful church and Victorian village well (Clearwell Castle - is a wedding venue, not open to visitors) 3 good pubs, 2 good hotels, excellent food served at 3 premises.

 - Dogs on leads are welcome around the site and surface facilities (not underground - except assistance dogs).

 Reasons to visit:

 When visitiing please wear stout footwear such as trainers or wellies with reasonable grip.
 Children must be closely supervised at all times.
-Wheelchair access throughout, but difficult underground; adult wheelchair users may need two able bodied helpers for some underground stages.
-Disabled parking near Caves entrance.
+Disabled access, please ring in advance for more information.
+Disabled parking near Caves entrance, where the visitor centre and gift shop, cafe and picnic area are accessible.
 Please telephone for more information.

 Other useful links: